 Federal Aviation Administration.
 FAA Advisory Circular AC43-13-1B.
 Chapter 7.

-6 Fasteners are a complex subject and much care should be taken to choose appropriate fasteners for each application.
+&lt;sup>7 Fasteners are a complex subject and much care should be taken to choose appropriate fasteners for each application.
 Excellent references on proper use and securing of bolts can be found: